 West Midlands Rail Ltd was incorporated under the Companies Act 2006 as a private limited company (limited by guarantee) on 10 April 2014.
 This company is non-trading.

-Financial assets

-Short term debtors
+Short-term debtors

-Short term investments
+Short-term investments

 Cash and cash equivalents

-The Executive holds £2.750m (2015: £2.750m) from Altram its private sector partner in the Midland Metro Project as a deposit against unforeseen circumstances.
-Centro invests this sum short term with any interest accruing repaid to Altram.
+The PTE holds £2.750m (2015: £2.750m) from Altram, its private sector partner in the Midland Metro Project, as a deposit against unforeseen circumstances.
+Centro invests this sum short-term with any interest accruing repaid to Altram.

 Finance lease liabilities

-In 1998 the Executive entered into 2 finance leases with Royal Bank Leasing in connection with the vehicles for Metro Line 1.
-The first lease covers 2 vehicles and the second lease covers the remaining 13.
+In 1998 the PTE entered into two finance leases with Royal Bank Leasing in connection with the vehicles for Metro Line 1.
+The first lease covers two vehicles and the second lease covers the remaining 13.
 The initial cost of all 15 vehicles was £20.747m.
 The leases are repayable by equal instalments over 20 years based on LIBOR interest rates.
 The leases are due to terminate in 2018/19.
 Any monetary fluctuations due to interest rate changes are settled on an annual basis.

-The carrying value of the vehicles at 31 March 2016 was £nil (2015: £nil).
+These vehicles are no longer operational as they have been replaced by new trams.
+The cost and accumulated depreciation of £20.747m at 31 March 2015 have been written out of the books during the year (note 10).

 Finance lease liabilities are repayable as follows:

-Short term creditors
+Short-term creditors

 Provisions

-Redundancy

-This has been provided to meet the Executive’s obligations for redundancy costs following organisational restructuring.

 Rail fares and services

 This has been provided in order to meet anticipated future liabilities and risks in relation to local rail services.